Best Travel Insurance for Digital Nomads in 2025: Your Guide

 What Do You Get With IMG Global Travel Insurance?

-IMG Global offers flexibility with the maximum coverage and deductibles, just like Atlas.
+IMG Global offers flexibility with maximum coverage and deductibles.

 But they take it to a whole new level.
 You can choose the “category” of insurance: